wanx-troopers/wanx-troopers.github.io/other.md

-# Other Things to Possibly Check Out
+# Other Things to Check Out

 * [Wan 2.1 T2V Transparent Background](https://github.com/WeChatCV/Wan-Alpha)
 * [LanPaint](https://github.com/scraed/LanPaint)

+## Deliberately Not Covered

+* Palingenesis, any and all loras, models and code from Eddy1111111